How To Spot A Bad Realtor in North Park San Diego | McT Real Estate Group

 They Don’t Know the Neighborhood

 In North Park, micro-location matters.
 A few blocks can change buyer demand, walkability scores, and parking reality.
-If your agent can’t speak specifically about 92104 recent sales, street-level differences, why 3 blocks from the park receives a different price or what is the buyer behavior, they are not the right fit for this neighborhood.
+If your agent can’t speak specifically about recent sales in 92104, street-level differences, why 3 blocks from the park receive a different price, or buyer behavior, they are not the right fit for this neighborhood.

 Their Marketing Is Weak

 Low-quality listing photos, no video, and minimal online presence are red flags.
 In 2026, most buyers start their search online.
 If your home doesn’t show well there, fewer buyers walk through the door.
-Unfortunately I continue to see a few listings go on the market and when you look at the photos, it is so obvious they were not professional photos.
-They don’t tell a story or most times the listing simply uploads the listing into the MLS and that’s it.
-No other type of online market (Google Ads, Youtube, Social Media) to target potential buyers looking to live in that specific area.
+Unfortunately, I continue to see a few listings go on the market, and when you look at the photos, it is so obvious they weren’t professional.
+They don’t tell a story, or, most times, the listing simply uploads to the MLS and that’s it.
+No other type of online market (Google Ads, YouTube, Social Media) to target potential buyers looking to live in that specific area.

 They Pressure You to Sign Without Explaining the Terms

 Any agent who rushes you through a listing agreement without explaining what you are signing is not looking out for your best interests.
 Take your time.
 Ask questions.
-If you are not sure or they are going to fast, ask them to slow down and ask more questions.
-If you feel rushed, they are not the real estate agent that is going to work in your best interest.
+If you are not sure or they are going too fast, ask them to slow down and ask more questions.
+If you feel rushed, they are not the real estate agent who will work in your best interest.

 They Have No Verifiable Track Record